 - A discussion of your personal qualifications as they relate to the profession of social work, including concern for the needs of others, sensitivity and relationship skills, respect for diversity, good judgement, creativity, and integrity.

 - Clearly articulate why the Greater Rochester MSW Program is the most appropriate program for you and how it will help you achieve your professional goals.

-- Social Issue Discussion: In a well-developed essay of no more than 1000 words please submit a discussion of a current social issue reflecting your interest in social work using the guidelines below.
+Social Issue Discussion: In a well-developed essay of no more than 1000 words please submit a discussion of a current social issue reflecting your interest in social work using the guidelines below.
+Include the following: